-40 Certain jurisdictions impose a requirement to concurrently deliver to shareholders financial statements that are filed.
+Certain jurisdictions impose a requirement to concurrently deliver to shareholders financial statements that are filed.
 This may militate against the early filing of annual financial statements to avoid the cost of mailing them twice, once at the time of early filing and subsequently as part of the company's annual report.
 The CSA is considering eliminating this concurrent delivery obligation in the context of harmonizing continuous disclosure requirements across the country.

-spokespersons are and refer all inquiries from analysts, investors and the media to them.
-Having a limited number of company spokespersons helps to reduce the risk of:

-- (a) unauthorized disclosures; - (b) inconsistent statements by different people in the company; and - (c) statements that are inconsistent with the public disclosure record of the company.
-41 - 6.6 Recommended Disclosure Model: (1) You should consider using the following disclosure model when making a planned disclosure of material corporate information, such as a scheduled earnings release: - (a) issue a news release containing the information (for example, your quarterly financial results) through a widely circulated news or wire service; - (b) provide advance public notice by news release of the date and time of a conference call to discuss the information, the subject matter of the call and the means for accessing it; - (c) hold the conference call in an open manner, permitting investors and others to listen either by telephone or through Internet webcasting; and - (d) provide dial-in and/or web replay or make transcripts of the call available for a reasonable period of time after the analyst conference call.
-42 - (2) The combination of news release disclosure of the material information and an open and accessible conference call to subsequently discuss the information should help to ensure that the information is disseminated in a manner calculated to effectively reach the marketplace and minimize the risk of an inadvertent selective disclosure during the follow-up call. - 6.7 Analyst Conference Calls and Industry Conferences: (1) Hold analyst conference calls and industry conferences in an open manner, allowing any interested party to listen either by telephone and/or through a webcast.
+- 6.5 Authorizing Company Spokespersons: Limit the number of people who are authorized to speak on behalf of your company to analysts, the media and investors.
+Ideally, your spokesperson should be a member(s) of senior management.
+Spokespersons should be knowledgeable about your disclosure record and aware of analysts' reports relating to your company.
+Everyone in your company should know who the company spokespersons are and refer all inquiries from analysts, investors and the media to them.
+Having a limited number of company spokespersons helps to reduce the risk of: - (a) unauthorized disclosures; - (b) inconsistent statements by different people in the company; and - (c) statements that are inconsistent with the public disclosure record of the company.
+44 - 6.6 Recommended Disclosure Model: (1) You should consider using the following disclosure model when making a planned disclosure of material corporate information, such as a scheduled earnings release: - (a) issue a news release containing the information (for example, your quarterly financial results) through a widely circulated news or wire service; - (b) provide advance public notice by news release of the date and time of a conference call to discuss the information, the subject matter of the call and the means for accessing it; - (c) hold the conference call in an open manner, permitting investors and others to listen either by telephone or through Internet webcasting; and - (d) provide dial-in and/or web replay or make transcripts of the call available for a reasonable period of time after the analyst conference call.45 - (2) The combination of news release disclosure of the material information and an open and accessible conference call to subsequently discuss the information should help to ensure that the information is disseminated in a manner calculated to effectively reach the marketplace and minimize the risk of an inadvertent selective disclosure during the follow-up call. - 6.7 Analyst Conference Calls and Industry Conferences: (1) Hold analyst conference calls and industry conferences in an open manner, allowing any interested party to listen either by telephone and/or through a webcast.
 This helps to reduce the risk of selective disclosure. - (2) Company officials should meet before an analyst conference call, private analyst meeting or industry conference.
 Where practical, statements and responses to anticipated questions should be scripted in advance and reviewed by the appropriate people within your company.
-Scripting will help to identify any material corporate information that may need to be publicly disclosed through a news release. - (3) Keep detailed records and/or transcripts of any conference call, meeting or industry conference.
-These should be reviewed to determine whether any unintentional selective disclosure has occurred.
-If so, you should take immediate steps to ensure that a full public announcement is made, including contacting the relevant stock exchange and asking that trading be halted pending the issuance of a news release.
+Scripting will help to identify any material corporate information that may need to be publicly disclosed through a news release.